Paving the way for transitions --- a case for Weyl geometry

 In the 1980s Jordan-Brans-Dicke theory was explored for similar reasons, although in a different theoretical outlook and, up to now, without striking success \cite{Kaiser:mass,Kaiser:colliding}.
 A conceptual look at Jordan-Brans-Dicke theory shows that the latter's basic assumptions presuppose, usually without being noticed, the basic structure of integrable Weyl geometry (section 3).
-From a metatheoretical standpoint it seems surprising that this has been acknowledged explicitly only very recently \cite{Quiros_ea:2012}.
-The Weyl geometric view makes some of the underlying assumptions clearer and supports the arguments of those who propose to consider the Einstein frame as the ``physical'' one (although this is an oblique way of posing the question).
+From a metatheoretical standpoint it seems surprising that this has been acknowledged explicitly only very recently.\footnote{See the first preprint version of this paper, arXiv:1206.1559v1 and \cite{Quiros_ea:2012} which was first posted on arXiv in 2011.} The Weyl geometric view makes some of the underlying assumptions clearer and supports the arguments of those who consider the Einstein frame as the ``physical'' one (although this is an oblique way of posing the question).
 Physicists often seem to withhold from such metatheoretical considerations by declaring them as formal -- and ``thus'' -- idle games.
-Philosophers of physics are of different opinion.
+Philosophers of physics are of a different opinion.
 That this game is not idle at all, can be seen by looking at the transition from JBD theory to Omote-Utiyama-Dirac gravity (WOD).
 WOD gravity has a Lagrangian close to JBD theory, but is explicitly formulated in Weyl geometric terms (section 4).
 Historically, the transition from JBD to WOD gravity took place in the 1970s; but only a tiny minority of theoreticians in gravity and field theory contributed to it from the 1980s and 1990s until the present.\footnote{Of course other contributions could be mentioned.
 Perhaps most extensive, and not yet mentioned here, are the contributions of N. Rosen and M. Israelit, cf. the provisional survey in \cite{Scholz:Mainz}.}